darkoverlordofdata/Box2dWeb/readme.md

 Phase II: move scalar property definitions to the prototype and remove them from the constructor

     In Progress.
-    Allows manually written overrides for constructors to be merged in during the redux process.
+    Set Strict Mode.
+    Fix:
+        ==/!= for non null values
+        undefined vars
+        define function inside for/next
+        new Array(1,...)
+    Performance tune array initializations
+    Remove dead code

-    This should also reduce overhead:
+    Add properties to prototypes - this should also reduce overhead:
     1. Avoids unnecessary initialization code
     2. Results in fewer hidden classes